How Neuromodulation Supports Learning, Rehabilitation, and Recovery

 Neuroplasticity Is Experience-Dependent

 Neuroplastic change does not occur simply because the brain is stimulated.
-It occurs when experience, attention, effort, and feedback shape neural activity in a structured way.
+It occurs when experience, attention, effort, salience, and feedback shape neural activity in a structured way.

 - passive treatments have limited impact